-UNIFORM is a FORTRAN90 library which returns a sequence of uniformly distributed pseudorandom numbers.
+UNIFORM, a FORTRAN90 code which returns a sequence of uniformly distributed pseudorandom numbers.

 The fundamental underlying random number generator is based on a simple, old, and limited linear congruential random number generator originally used in the IBM System 360.
 If you want state of the art random number generation, look elsewhere!

 FORTRAN90 already has the random_number function, which can return pseudorandom numbers rapidly, in bulk, and generally with less correlation than UNIFORM provides.

 However, this library makes it possible to compare certain computations that use uniform random numbers, written in C, C++, FORTRAN77, FORTRAN90, Mathematica, MATLAB or Python.

 Various types of random data can be computed.
 The routine names are chosen to indicate the corresponding type:

 In some cases, a one dimensional vector or two dimensional array of values is to be generated, and part of the name will therefore include:

 The underlying random numbers are generally defined over some unit interval or region.
 Routines are available which return these "unit" values, while other routines allow the user to specify limits between which the unit values are rescaled.
 The name of a routine will usually include a tag suggestig which is the case: